top of page

 In 1971, there just weren't crowds pawing at the couple, just here and there a raised fist or, 'Yo, John!'
 He'd tip his hat or raise a fist in return.

-The photo and signature are secured in a cherry-wood frame, covered with museum-quality anti-UV glass, and hermetically sealed with heavy paper to keep out the environment.
-The piece has been well out of direct sunlight.
+The signed photo is prominently displayed in a cherry wood frame, protected by museum-quality anti-UV glass and hermetically sealed with heavy paper to ensure environmental safety.
+It has been meticulously preserved, well away from direct sunlight.

 JOHN-SIGNS-CHICAGO.jpg

-John Removed this sticker (BELOW) and gave it to us.
+John removed this sticker (BELOW) and gave it to us.

 LENNON-WMAQ-PhotoRoom.png-PhotoRoom.png